 The QR code in question was supposed to direct customers to a web site where they could design their own ketchup bottle label for Heinz Tomato Ketchup Hot during a promotion held by the company.
-However, the QR code URL went to a hosted porn site.
+However, the QR code URL went to a hosted adult site.

 “I happened to scan it during lunch and I was a bit surprised where I got redirected to.
 I found it rather funny and thought it was worth [sharing] on Heinz’s Facebook page,” Korell told the BBC.